Albania, Peru, Tanzania, Ghana, Papua New Guinea, Scotland, every country had a book of Satan but none as elusive as the Russian one.

 Was all of this nothing but a co-ordinated attempt to derange her?

 People became objects.

 Speeches became accusatory.

 Soldiers performed dance routines.

 Stability was good, even if you had a knife through your neck.

 Star Trek, Star Trek, Star Trek, Mario walkthroughs, the Kuiper Belt, what would happen if you set foot on Pluto, porn, gay porn, platonic for a while then not porn, Bulgarian immigrant visas, life in Portugal pros and cons, ridiculous prices, romantic porn, how would transporters work, Duck tales, Doraemon, ecclesiastical porn, Star Trek: The Animated Ser–

-‘There are those,’ Čoska’s third post stated, ‘who are prepared to die for what they preach, and then there are the rest…who know that they are not.
-These types retreat into science fiction and fantasies of historical past, claiming with certainty that they would’ve been rebels…in older times.’
+‘There are those,’ Čoska’s third post stated, ‘who are prepared to die for what they preach, and there are the rest…who know that they are not.
+These types retreat into science fiction and fantasies of historical past, claiming with certainty that they would’ve been rebels…in different times.’